Flying and gliding animals: Powered flight

-Powered flight has evolved unambiguously only four times—birds, bats, pterosaurs, and insects (though see above for possible independent acquisitions within bird and bat groups).
+Powered flight has evolved unambiguously only four times—birds, bats, pterosaurs, and pterygotes—though it may have evolved independently within bird and bat groups.
 In contrast to gliding, which has evolved more frequently but typically gives rise to only a handful of species, all three extant groups of powered flyers have a huge number of species, suggesting that flight is a very successful strategy once evolved.
-Bats, after rodents, have the most species of any mammalian order, about 20% of all mammalian species.
+Bats have the second most species of any mammalian order, about 20% of all mammalian species.
 Birds have the most species of any class of terrestrial vertebrates.
-Finally, insects (most of which fly at some point in their life cycle) have more species than all other animal groups combined.
+Insects, most of which fly at some point in their life cycle, have more species than all other animal groups combined.

 The evolution of flight is one of the most striking and demanding in animal evolution, and has attracted the attention of many prominent scientists and generated many theories.
-Additionally, because flying animals tend to be small and have a low mass (both of which increase the surface-area-to-mass ratio), they tend to fossilize infrequently and poorly compared to the larger, heavier-boned terrestrial species they share habitat with.
-Fossils of flying animals tend to be confined to exceptional fossil deposits formed under highly specific circumstances, resulting in a generally poor fossil record, and a particular lack of transitional forms.
-Furthermore, as fossils do not preserve behavior or muscle, it can be difficult to discriminate between a poor flyer and a good glider.
+One issue is the scarcity of the fossil record: because flying animals tend to be small and have a low mass, both of which increase the surface-area-to-mass ratio, they tend to fossilise infrequently and poorly compared to the larger, heavier-boned, terrestrial species they share habitats with.
+Fossils of flying animals tend to be confined to exceptional fossil deposits formed under highly specific circumstances, resulting in a particular lack of transitional forms.
+Furthermore, as fossils do not preserve behaviour or muscle, it can be difficult to discriminate between a poor flier and a good glider.

-Insects were the first to evolve flight, approximately 350 million years ago.
+Insects were the first to evolve flight, approximately 350 million years ago in the group Pterygota.
 The developmental origin of the insect wing remains in dispute, as does the purpose prior to true flight.
-One suggestion is that wings initially evolved from tracheal gill structures and were used to catch the wind for small insects that live on the surface of the water, while another is that they evolved from paranotal lobes or leg structures and gradually progressed from parachuting, to gliding, to flight for originally arboreal insects.
+One suggestion is that wings initially evolved from tracheal gill structures and were used by small insects that live on the surface of the water to catch the wind.
+Another is that they evolved, in originally arboreal insects, from paranotal lobes or leg structures and gradually progressed from parachuting to gliding to flight.
+Most flightless insects today, such as fleas, notopterans, and parasitic lice, had flighted ancestors, in these examples those being, nannochoristid/boreid scorpionflies, reculids, and bark-, book- and cave-lice.
+The exceptions are silverfish and bristletails, which never evolved flight and are thus older than it, since pterygotes were the first animals to evolve flight.